needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

 # Profile a model

+The performance of a model depends on the following:

+- The complexity of the model.
+- Whether the model uses performance-heavy operators such as Conv or MatMul.
+- The features of the platform you run the model on, for example CPU memory, GPU memory, and number of cores.
+- Whether Sentis downloads data to CPU memory when you access a tensor.
+Refer to [Get output from a model](get-the-output.md) for more information.

 ## Profile a model in the Profiler window

 To get performance information when you run a model, you can use the following: